 While fundraising campaigns and events are a great way for your organization to generate more revenue (just last year, individual giving topped over $250 billion!), they’re also opportunities for your donors and supporters to interact directly with members of your team.
 Your nonprofit’s fundraising efforts can fall flat if you don’t reach out to donors in the right way.
 Not only can you potentially endanger the existing relationships you have with donors by ineffectively communicating with them, but your outreach mistakes can also cost you new supporters.
-Let’s review some critical mistakes to avoid during your next fundraising campaign.
+Let’s review some critical donor outreach mistakes to avoid during your next fundraising campaign.

 Here are four mistakes you can’t afford to make during your next fundraising campaign.

 Picture this: it’s your birthday, and all of your friends are sending you cards and presents.
 However, one of your friends decides to send you a “Happy Birthday” card … for a five year old.
 It’s apparent that the card wasn’t tailored or meant for you, and they obviously didn’t spend much time or thought picking it out.
 Your so-called friend comes across as not such a great buddy after all.

 The same principle goes for donor outreach for fundraising.
 You can’t expect donors to get excited about helping your nonprofit accomplish its mission if you start all of your correspondence with “Dear Donor,” or “Dear Sir or Madam,” or if you misspell their names altogether.